Observation of a $\Lambda_b^0-\overline{\Lambda}_b^0$ production asymmetry in proton-proton collisions at $\sqrt{s} = 7 \textrm{ and } 8\,\textrm{TeV}$: Formalism

 \subsection{Measurement as a function of \boldmath{\Lb{}} kinematics}

-Since the production asymmetry is expected to depend on the kinematics of the \Lb{} baryon, the measurement is performed in intervals of rapidity, \(y\), and alternatively in intervals of transverse momentum \pt.
-The rapidity is defined by the energy of the \Lb{} baryon, \(E\), and the component of its momentum along the beam direction, \(p_z\), as
+Since the production asymmetry is expected to depend on the kinematics of the \Lb{} baryon, the measurement is performed in intervals of rapidity \(y\), and alternatively in intervals of transverse momentum \pt.
 Although the semileptonic decay is only partially reconstructed, the measured quantities of the \Lc\mun{} pair are a good proxy for the true rapidity of the \Lb{} baryon and no correction is applied.
-The difference and dispersion of this approximation are studied using simulated $\decay{\Lb}{\Lc(\rightarrow \proton\Km\pip)\mun\neumb}$ decays, and shown in \cref{fig:rapidity_resolution} as a function of the true rapidity of a \Lb{} baryon.
+The bias and dispersion of this approximation are studied using simulated $\decay{\Lb}{\Lc(\rightarrow \proton\Km\pip)\mun\neumb}$ decays, and shown in \cref{fig:rapidity_resolution} as a function of the true rapidity of a \Lb{} baryon.
 The resolution is less than 0.1 units of rapidity in most regions and small biases are observed at high and low rapidities.
 No significant difference is observed for simulated events at \(\sqs=7\) and 8\tev.
 The impact of additional missing particles due to decays of excited charm baryons is studied as part of the systematic uncertainties in \cref{sec:systematic}.

 The seven rapidity intervals used in the analysis are

 The intervals are chosen to be larger than the average resolution and to be roughly equally populated, except for the highest-rapidity interval which is less populated.
 The effects due to migrations with respect to the true rapidity are found to be small compared to the statistical uncertainty in all intervals except for the last one.
 Residual biases are included in the systematic uncertainties.